akzseingar/agnieszka.si/content/about/_index.md

 **Clients:** City Museum of Ljubljana, Celje Regional Museum, Faculty of Computer and Information Science Ljubljana, Wlan Slovenija, Synchrotron Soleil, Orange Data mining, Codox, Lund University.

 I speak slovenian, english, polish, and croatian fluently.
 I speak basic french.
-In my free time I like to do sport climbing, tango dancing (I was a cofounder of a tango school for 1 year), wandering in the nature and deep conversations (not just with myself!).
+In my free time I like to do sport climbing, tango dancing, wandering in the nature and deep conversations (not just with myself!).

+[1]: /img/about.jpg